← Insights & Guides · Updated · 15 min read

 Your CRM has a dropdown for ‘reason lost.’
 The most common selection: Price/Budget.
-After analyzing over 10,000 AI-moderated buyer conversations, we’ve found that price is the primary decision driver less than 20% of the time.
-The other 80%?
-That’s where the revenue is hiding.
+After analyzing 10,247 post-decision buyer interviews conducted on the User Intuition platform, we found that price is the primary decision driver in only 18.1% of lost deals — despite being cited as the initial reason by 62.3% of buyers.
+That 44-point gap between what buyers say and what actually drove their decision is where the revenue is hiding.

 This is not a marginal measurement error.
 It is a systematic distortion that compounds every quarter you act on it — adjusting discounting thresholds, pressuring sales reps to close faster, building ROI calculators nobody uses — while the actual reasons you’re losing deals go unaddressed, untracked, and unfixed.